List of As Told by Ginger characters: Dodie Bishop

-Deirdre Hortense "Dodie" Bishop, 12 years old, along with Macie Lightfoot, makes up Ginger's inner circle of friends.
-Dodie is known for her big mouth and her love of gossip; she is often seen updating Ginger on the latest happenings with the popular group or on modern romance.
+Deirdre Hortense "Dodie" Bishop, 12 years old, along with Macie Lightfoot, makes up Ginger's inner circle of good friends.
+Dodie is known for her big mouth and her great love of gossip; she is often seen updating Ginger on the latest happenings with the popular group or on modern romance.
 She appears to be very needy and wants nothing more than to be popular, often doing unscrupulous things in order to achieve a high social status.
 For example, in the episode Dodie's Big Break, she feigned a broken leg in order to win a much-coveted spot on the cheerleading squad, but her ruse was uncovered by Ginger and Macie.
-Usually, however, whenever she believes she is on the verge of becoming popular, she becomes somewhat corrupt and dishonest and always ends up back where she started.
-While it is difficult for her to realize when her ploys for popularity, acceptance and sometimes manipulation have gone too far, she will do all she can to apologize and repair the damage done as soon as she realizes what she's done.
-It is also noted that while she occasionally succumbs to the lure of being popular on her own, she usually wants her best friends included in her schemes: she is at core a loyal friend, and will usually stop herself short of harming Ginger and Macie.
+Usually, however, whenever she believes she is on the verge of becoming popular, she becomes somewhat corrupt and dishonest and almost always ends up back where she started.
+While it is very difficult for her to realize when her ploys for popularity, acceptance and sometimes manipulation have gone a little too far, she will do all she can to apologize and repair the damage done as soon as she realizes what she's done.
+It is also noted that while she occasionally succumbs to the lure of being popular on her own, she usually wants her best friends included in her schemes: she is at core a loyal friend and will usually stop herself short of harming Ginger and Macie.
 At the series' beginning, Courtney Gripling referred to her as "Potie" and hardly acknowledged her existence.
-However, as Courtney grows closer to Ginger, she ends up growing closer to Dodie, as well.
+However, as Courtney grows much closer to Ginger, she ends up growing closer to Dodie, as well.

 In Of Lice & Friends, Dodie becomes the school announcer.
 Concerned with the dullness of the announcements, Dodie begins to intersperse school information with interesting tidbits of gossip.
-This turns the morning announcements into a much-anticipated event, and also makes her the talk of popular kids as she somehow knows things that even Miranda Killgallen admits not knowing.
-Pressured to keep her announcements interesting and running out of news, Dodie finds the list of kids who have lice, and decides to read it over the loudspeaker when she discovers Courtney's name on it.
+This turns the morning announcements into a much-anticipated event and also makes her the talk of popular kids as she somehow knows things that even Miranda Killgallen admits not knowing.
+Pressured to keep her announcements interesting and running out of news, Dodie finds the list of kids who have lice and decides to read it over the loudspeaker when she discovers Courtney's name on it.
 Ginger manages to stop her before she gets to Courtney's name, and while briefly angry at her friend, Dodie soon understands she's gotten carried away by the popularity and resigns.